 |

-The amounts of household waste generated in the district are close to the national average – 442 kg/person in the district per year, versus 445 kg/person in the country.
-At the same time, the share handed over for treatment and recycling is growing, though remaining low – 68%, compared to the national average of 74% for 2021.
-The share of population with access to a public sewerage system remains relatively low – 67.3%, versus 74.8% in the country on average.
-Nevertheless, in 2021 the whole sewerage network was already connected to wastewater treatment plants, compared to the national average of 66.8%.
-The share of forest areas in Ruse district is relatively small – 15%, versus 33% countrywide.
-The share of degraded land, however, is higher – 0.53 %, against 0.43% in the country.
-The installed RES capacities are extremely small – 0.16 kW/person, compared to 0.85 kW/person countrywide.
+The amounts of household waste generated in the district have risen significantly and are above the national average – 574 kg/person in the district per year, versus 488 kg/person in the country.
+At the same time, the share handed over for treatment and recycling remains low – 69%, compared to the national average of 76% in 2022.
+The share of forest areas in Ruse district is relatively small – 15%, versus 33% countrywide in 2023.
+The share of disturbed area, however, is higher – 0.5%, against 0.4% in the country.
+The installed RES capacities are extremely small – 0.3 kW/person, compared to 1.0 kW/person countrywide in 2024.
+The cooling degree days index is relatively high.

 Household waste generated per capita of serviced population (2022) |